mgcth/mysgen/README.md

 A very simple static site generator used for [mladen.gibanica.net](https://mladen.gibanica.net) built using Python and Jinja2.

-The configuration file `config.json` should contain the following:
+The configuration file `config.json` should contain the following

 ```json
 {